sixper/AverageGrade/README.md

 # GradeCalculation

-Java program which takes grades as user inputs and calculate average grades.
+Java program which takes grades as user inputs and calculate average grade.